stas-sultanov/ms-ps-modules/sources/PowerPlatform/readme.md

 # Functions

-The following functions are for Environment administration purposeses.
+The following functions are for Environment administration purposes.

 | Name              | Description
 | :---              | :---